nikhil-x-gupta/visual-ai/register/README.md

 ### Pre-requisite
   - API-KEY from the IEAM mgmt hub admin to register the edge node.
+  - Services, policies and patterns already built and published into IEAM mgmt hub.
+See `publish` directory.
   - An Intel NUC or Desktop (x86, amd64) or Raspberry PI4 (arm32) You may use a video file or RTSP stream or USB camera.
 Using video file can be sometimes tricky based on file formats etc, I have found using an USB camera working the best.

   For OpenVINO